This privacy statement provides information about the processing and the protection of your personal data.

 Jobseekers and employers who register for a Job Day event will obtain a user account on the EJD website for that specific event.
 Jobseekers can upload their personal profile and a CV to the EJD website or request that a CV already published on the EURES portal becomes accessible from the EJD website.

-2. What personal information do we collect, for what purpose, and by which technical means?
+4. Which personal data do we collect and further process and by which technical means?

 The personal information related to the creation of an account for a jobseeker is limited to the data necessary to identify a particular person.
 Name, preferred language and e-mail address are mandatory for contact purposes.
 Other information is requested for statistical purposes: gender; nationality; country of residence; age group; education level; employment status.
 This information can also be used for sending out targeted information.